Changissnz/selfinterest/README.md

 is attempted denial of independence for the agency of the target, by the impact from connecting.
 And who or what is the adversarial object of foremost importance when attempting to resolve networked threats?
-That would be the closest ones identified as part of this adversarial force, and this usually translates to one's ownership over devices as well as their close ones, friends, family, and acquaintances.
+That would be the closest ones identified as part of this adversarial force, and this usually translates to one's ownership over devices as well as their close ones: friends, family, and acquaintances.
 How tricky for self-interest to proceed in the way of benign reciprocity with their close ones and property when trust is lacking and danger imminent by the close proximity.
+The formulation of the experience of self-interest is a notable part of the identity/ies that self-interest operates for, in the belief that the internal is beholden to the external.
+In these kinds of beliefs, it is as if one were to cannibalize themself in order to persist more optimally in existence, but then that has parallel logic to that of enabling oneself by crippling oneself; a balancing problem, maybe phrased as "necessitating sacrifice" in terms of religiosity.